3MT - 3 Minute Thesis

 The Three Minute Thesis (3MT) is a research presentation competition that originated at the University of Queensland in 2008.
 Since then, the program has spread to universities worldwide.
 Students participating in the 3MT competition have three minutes to give an oral presentation based on their research.
 The presentation should avoid discipline-specific jargon and be presented so a lay audience can understand the significance of the research.

-Competitions are held in graduate departments and at the college level to determine which graduate student will advance to the university-wide competition.
-The competitor who wins first place will receive $2,000, second place will receive $1,500, third place will receive $1,000, and the Presenter's choice will win $500.
-The remaining participants will each receive $250.
+Competitions are held in graduate departments and at the college level to determine which graduate students will advance as finalists to the university-wide competition.
+Each finalist at the university level will receive a $1,000 scholarship award.
+In conjunction, the competitor who wins first place at the university level will receive an additional $5,000 scholarship award, second place $4,000, third place $3,000, and presenters' choice $2,000.

 For video examples of past 3MT presentations, visit the official 3MT website.